maryloufauchard/CAP_Benchmark/README.md

 ## LLM generation
 With the generated instances, we can test LLM generation with `generation_scp.py`.
 The choice of prompt instruction and other parameters can be changed through the config files, with our example in the file `config`.
-The different prompt template can accordingly be found under the folder `prompt_template`.
+The different prompt template can accordingly be found under the folder `Prompt`.
 The generation can be done by calling it as such:
 `python generation_scp.py --model model_name --config_file path_to_config`.